divijghose/firedrake/Firedrake-meeting-2024-11-27.md

 On top of this, compilation of zany elements is slow mainly due to `aggressive_unroll` https://github.com/FInAT/FInAT/blob/d3a9b536233870d8853a6162c4112b07689fcdc1/finat/physically_mapped.py#L277

-simply removing `aggressive_unroll` brings compilation time for the Johnson-Mercier Riesz map from 32 seconds down to 5.5 seconds.
+Simply removing `aggressive_unroll` brings compilation time for the Johnson-Mercier Riesz map from 32 seconds down to 5.5 seconds.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*